matrix-org/synapse/docs/modules/third_party_rules_callbacks.md

 **<span style="color:red">
-This callback is deprecated in favour of the `on_add_user_third_party_identifier` callback, which features nearly the same functionality.
-The only difference is that while `on_threepid_bind` was called *after* a third-party ID was associated with a user's account on the homeserver, `on_add_user_third_party_identifier` is called just *before* a third-party ID is associated.
+This callback is deprecated in favour of the `on_add_user_third_party_identifier` callback, which features the same functionality.
+The only difference is in name.
 </span>**

 ```python